 “Fantasy and reality are chemically identical”

-Ben C. Lucas’ 2017 Australian sci-fi thriller OtherLife is loosely based on the novel Solitaire (2002) by Kelley Eskridge.
+Ben C. Lucas’ 2017 Australian sci-fi thriller film OtherLife is loosely based on Kelley Eskridge’s 2002 novel Solitaire.
 Deeply influenced by The Matrix (1999) and Christopher Nolan’s Inception (2010), the film offers a thrilling mind-bending experience.

 Ren Amari (Jessica De Gouw) is a high-tech researcher obsessed with developing a form of biological virtual reality, through coded dreams, in order to reawaken her brother, who has been on life support ever since his surfing accident.
 When Sam (T. J. Power), her business partner, plans to license it for virtual solitary confinement, Ren has to fight for what is moral.
 With treacherous alliances and greed consuming the people closest to her, Ren ends up becoming the experiment’s unplanned test subject.